Cidade

 Customer journey maps

-These initial journey maps provided valuable insights from a UX research perspective by visually representing the emotional and experiential trajectory of users interacting with the Cidade district.
-They helped to allow us understanding the dimension of this project as we were able to highlight key engagement moments, emotional peaks, and pain points, allowing for a better understanding of possible user frustrations and giving the chance to come up with opportunities for enhancement.
-Considering how ambitious the project of the super app was and how much uncertainty we were facing on the initial steps by mapping emotional experiences alongside engagement levels, it became easier to identify where interventions, such as improved navigation, streamlined check-ins, or better loyalty incentives, could be implemented.
+Journey maps helped to allow us understanding the dimension of this project as we were able to highlight key engagement moments, emotional peaks, and pain points, allowing for a better understanding of possible user frustrations and giving the chance to come up with opportunities for enhancement.

 User personas

-Creating detailed user personas like Mariana Oliveira (a local fashion-forward user) and David Mitchell (a visiting tourist) was a crucial step in the early UX research phase of the Cidade super app.
+Creating detailed user personas was a crucial step in the early UX research phase of the Cidade super app.
 These personas helped define core user needs, pain points, and behavioral patterns, allowing the team to shape the app’s features and user journey accordingly.

 By developing Mariana’s persona, we gained insights into how a local user interacts with the app daily—whether for fashion, wellness, or social engagement.
 Her needs highlighted the importance of community-driven features like B Inspired, seamless integration with local brands, and an engaging loyalty system.